onzfonz/comp227/src/content/0/en/part0b.md

 }
 ```

-The <i>Content-Type</i> header of the request tells the server that the included data is represented in JSON format.
+The **Content-Type** header of the request tells the server that the included data is represented in JSON format.

 ![Content-type header in developer tools](../../images/0/27e.png)